Karthik (singer): Career

 Karthik has sung a number of songs for many popular music directors, including A. R. Rahman, Ilaiyaraaja, Harris Jayaraj, Vidyasagar, Rahul Raj, Hamsalekha, Devi Sri Prasad and Manisharma, in several languages – Tamil, Telugu, Kannada, Malayalam and Hindi.
 "Ennaku Oru Girlfriend" from the Tamil film Boys was one of a sensational hit of the year.
 The same year he rendered the US-produced Malayalam album song Pularmanjupol Nee with famed playback singer Sujatha Mohan.
 The song composed by Rahul Raj became a chartbuster and subsequently an evergreen classic.
-In 2005, he scored his first hit with compsoer Harris Jayaraj singing "Oru Maalai" (Ghajini; 2005).
+In 2005, he scored his first hit with composer Harris Jayaraj singing "Oru Maalai" (Ghajini; 2005).
 His songs for Telugu films for Kotha Bangaru Lokam (Nijanga Nenenaa), Happy Days (Arare Arare, Oh My Friend), "Yedhuta Nilachindi Choodu" (Vaana), "Badhulu Tochanai" (Mr.Perfect), "Manase Guvvai" (Naa Peru Shiva), "Oh Oh My Friend" (Oh My Friend), "Meghama" (Journey), "Yevvaro" (Bodyguard) are popular.
 His other popular songs include the title track from Unnale Unnale and "Mundhinam Paarthene" and "Ava Enna", both from Vaaranam Aayiram (2009).
 The dubbed versions of his Tamil songs in Telugu are also popular.

 Karthik has sung Kannada songs and has many songs to his credit like Ale Ale, Anuraaga Aralo Samaya, Thangaliyalli Theli Hode, Nee Chummu Chummu Munjaaneli, Sum Sumne Yaako, Madhumasa, Nenapidu Nenapidu, Thanthaane Thannamthaane, Raktha Sambandhagala, and many more.

 "Behka" from Ghajini is also popular.

 In 2010, he sang a track "Behene De", from Hindi film Raavan, which is widely considered as the biggest song in his career.
 The track, which topped music charts for many continuous weeks, also received rave critical reviews.

-The song Yayum Ngayum from the album Sandham: Symphony Meets Classical Tamil is considered one of Karthik's career best for the way how he has brought sensuality to the 2000 year old poetry.
+The song Yayum Ngayum from the album Sandham: Symphony Meets Classical Tamil is considered one of Karthik's career best for the way how he has brought sensuality to the 2000 year old poetry, in composer Raleigh Rajan's music.
 He received wide appreciations for the theme song of the 10th World Tamil Conference from the same album Sandham: Symphony Meets Classical Tamil.
 The album was featured in Amazon's Top#10 International Music albums in July 2020.